Shaylin-UCT/DEEPPC/README.md

 # Models
 ## MedFID
 For ease of use, the Keras models used to generate MedFID scores are provided.
+The links to the datasets used for fine tuning the base Inception Network to create FID scores are available in our paper.
 | Model                | Usage
 | :-------------------- | :----------
 |`--baseInception.h5`| This is the base InceptionV3 network pretrained on ImageNet.
 This is used by [FineTuning.py](./MedFID/FineTuning.py) and [InceptionTL.py](./MedFID/InceptionTL.py).